The forum is locked.

 |[url=address]text[/url]||links to the address with the given text|

-No, the original password isn't stored anywhere for security reasons.
-But on the login page you can request an email with a special login link that is valid for a limited time.
-After using that link to login, you can change your password.
+The original password isn't stored anywhere for security reasons.
+But on the login page you can request an email with a ticket link that is valid for a limited time.
+After using that link to login, you can set a new password.

-You only need to logout if you are using a computer that is also used by other non-trusted persons. mwForum stores your user ID and password via cookies on your computer, and these are removed on logout.
+You only need to logout if you are using a device that is also used by other non-trusted persons.

 If attachments are enabled in the forum and the specific board you want to post in, first submit your post without the attachment, after that you can click the post's Attach button to go to the upload page.
 Posting and uploading is separated this way because uploads can fail for various reasons, and you probably don't want to lose your post text when that happens.